Get

 How Can You Ensure Your Dog Is Getting Enough Taurine?

-Unless your vet has your dog on a unique diet, switching to traditional complete dog food with high-quality animal protein as its top ingredient is an excellent first step in keeping your dog’s taurine levels up.
+Unless a vet has your dog on a unique diet, switching to traditional complete dog food with high-quality animal protein as its top ingredient is an excellent first step in keeping your dog’s taurine levels up.
 Read food labels, get the best food for your dog’s size and life stage, and follow the feeding directions.

-Should your vet determine your dog has low taurine or has DCM or other heart disease, they may recommend supplementation and/or a diet change.
+Should a vet determine your dog has low taurine or has DCM or other heart disease, they may recommend supplementation and/or a diet change.
 Taurine supplements are available in powders, pills, and liquids.
 Dogs tolerate taurine well, so there’s little risk of an overdose.

-Your vet will likely schedule follow-ups to monitor the taurine levels after treatment.
+A vet will likely schedule follow-ups to monitor the taurine levels after treatment.
 For more information on creating a balanced diet for your dog, you can consult a veterinary nutritionist.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!